scaredofthesix/lab-01-market-product-and-git/README.md

 This and all other lab assignments will simulate the engineering practices in a real team: follow processes, communicate via issues/PRs, and keep the work reviewable.

----

-## How the lab works (the overall flow)

-> For starters, **fork** this repo to your GitHub account.

-For each task below you need to:
-   - Create an **issue**.
-   - Implement the task on a **feature branch**.
-   - Open a **Pull Request**.
-   - Assign the classmate in the PR as the reviewer.
-   - After the review, make the necessary changes and get the classmate to approve the PR.
-   - Merge the PR to the `main` branch.
-   - Close the issue.
-At the end:
-   - Be ready to demonstrate the completed tasks to the TA.

 ## Repo structure

 - `.github/ISSUE_TEMPLATE` – templates for your issues.
 - `.github/pull_request_template.md` – checklist for PRs.
 - `src/` – place for any code/scripts/config.

-## Tasks

-> 🔁 _Reminder: every non-trivial task should have **its own GitHub issue** created from templates in `.github/ISSUE_TEMPLATE`._

-You work **independently** on your own repo, but you will ask a classmate to **review your work via a PR**.

 ---

-### 0. Setup
+## Lab Setup
+1. For starters, **fork** this repo to your GitHub account and continue your work in the forked repo.

-Create an issue called `[Task] Lab 01 setup`
+2. Create an issue called `[Task] Lab 01 setup`

-Copy the following steps to the issue:
+3. Copy the following steps to the issue:
 - [ ] Add a classmate to the repo as a collaborator in Settings.
 - [ ] Make sure he accepts the invitation sent to his email.
 - [ ] On your machine, configure git if needed:
   ```bash
   git config --global user.name "Your Name"
   git config --global user.email "your@email"
   ```
 - [ ] Clone the forked repo to your machine.
 - [ ] Skim this `README.md` file once so you know what’s coming.

-_When the steps are done, check them off inside the issue, and eventually close the issue._
+4. Complete the steps, check them off inside the issue, and close the issue.

-_This Setup task does not require a review by a classmate and does not require a pull request_.
+---

+## Main Tasks

+Each task below, you work **independently** on your forked repo.
+Then ask a classmate to **review your work via a Pull Request**.

+The exact flow for each task is `Issue -> PR -> Review`:
+   - Create an **issue**.
+   - Implement the task on a **new branch**.
+   - Open a **Pull Request**.
+   - Assign the classmate as the reviewer for the PR.
+   - Make the necessary changes based on the review
+   - Get the classmate to approve the PR.
+   - Merge the PR to the `main` branch.
+   - Close the issue.

+At the end:
+   - Be ready to demonstrate the completed tasks to the TA.

 ---

 ### 1. Pick a product & describe its architecture (text)